Donnie Gillies

 Donald George Gillies (born 20 June 1951) is a Scottish former footballer, who played initially as a forward but latterly as a right back.
-He made over 230 Football League appearances and 45 Scottish League appearances in the 1970s in the years after the Second World War.
+He made over 230 Football League appearances and 45 Scottish League appearances in the 1970s in the years after the Cuban Missile Crisis.

 Career

 A product of the Scottish Highland Football League, Gillies first professional club was Inverness Clachnacuddin FC, of the Scottish Highland Football League.
 Gillies joined Greenock Morton in October 1971 and was twice top scorer.
 Alan Dicks signed Gillies for £30,000 in March 1973 from Morton for Bristol City.
 Steve Ritchie moved in the opposite direction to Morton.
 Gillies made his debut for Bristol City.
 Gillies joined his former "Robins" teammate, Terry Cooper then the manager, to Bristol Rovers for £50,000 in June 1980.
 Gillies subsequently played for several West Country clubs in the Western & Southern Leagues with a spell in Cyprus playing for Anorthosis.

 After retiring from playing football, Gillies worked as a sales representative until the death of his wife in July 1990.
 In 1997 Gillies was still living locally at Temple Cloud to the South of Bristol.